Ranking Structure

 Requirements:

-1. Must have been in EGS for at least twenty nine weeks.
+1. Been in EGS for at least twenty nine weeks.

-2. Must have been in good standing as division leader for at least three weeks.
+2. Been in good standing as division leader for at least three weeks.

-3. Must pass a Code of Conduct, Rank Structure, Handbook, Policies, and all other important information documents course given by the education department.
+3. Pass a Code of Conduct, Rank Structure, Handbook, Policies, and all other important information documents courses given by the education department.

-4. Must be promoted from division leader to director by the chief of community operations or higher ranking clan ops member.
+4. Promoted from division leader to director by the Chief Operating Officer or higher ranking clan ops member.

 Duties: